voyager1winterberry/cse372-01srs/srsV5-0.md

 | Privacy and Security | Security, as well as user information security, need to be protected via encryption or password.|
 | Graphic Style | Application appearance/graphics should be functional but most importantly readable, there should be no small fonts or distracting colors or images to allow easy use, as well as allow for people with disabilities and international constraints |
 | Fulfillment and reliability | Reliability is essential.
 The application should always be functional since the ability to constantly communicate between users and trainers should be available |

 <br>

-This table is for the user characteristics from the perspective of a trainer user.
+This table is for the user characteristics from the perspective of a trainer.

 | ***User Group*** | ***Personal Trainer*** |
 |------------- | ---------------- |